jhj0623/learngit/readme.txt

-git id a version control system git is free software
+git id a distributed version control system git is free software diestributed under the GPL